Azure/azure-sdk/docs/java/design.md

 {% include requirement/MUST id="java-naming-succinct" %} prefer succinctness over verbosity, except when readability is impacted.
 A few examples include:

+* A class may want to return an identifier to a user.
+There is no additional value in the fully-qualified `getIdentifier()` compared with the shorter and equally-descriptive `getId()`.
 * A method called `getName()` is short, but may leave some doubt in the users mind about which name is being represented.
 Instead, naming this method `getLinkName()` will remove all doubt from the users mind, and without substantial additional verbosity.
-* A class may want to return an identifier to a user.
-There is no additional value in the fully-qualified `getIdentifier()` compared with the shorter and equally-descriptive `getId()`.
+Similarly, in the case of `getId()` above, always choose to specify the identifier name if there is any likelihood of confusion about which identifier is being referenced.
+For example, use `getTenantId()` rather than `getId()`, unless it is completely unambiguous as to which identifier is being referenced.

 {% include requirement/MUSTNOT id="java-naming-uppercase-acronyms" %} fully uppercase acronyms.
 APIs must take the form of `getHttpConnection()` or `getUrlName()` rather than `getHTTPConnection()` or `getURLName()`.